SkyrilHD/HP-8x70W-Hackintosh/README.md

 ### Before you give this EFI a try, make sure you read [this](#Generating-your-own-serial-and-Editing-ROM)!

-This repo includes an OpenCore EFI for the 8570W and 8770W with the 1080p TN display. **DreamColor IPS displays are NOT supported!**
+This repo includes an OpenCore EFI for the 8x70W series with the 1080p TN display. **DreamColor IPS displays are NOT supported!**

 ### Supported configurations:

-NVIDIA: Quadro K1000M-K5000M / K1100M-K5100M ([Check here](#monterey-nvidia-gpus))
+NVIDIA: Quadro K1000M-K5000M / K1100M-K5100M

 AMD: FirePro M4000